Avocarrot/hiring/back-end/online-assignment/bidder-exercise/index.md

 - Bidder receives and parses a bid request from an ad exchange.
 - Bidder retrieves all the available campaigns from its campaign pool.
 - Bidder filters out campaigns that do not match the targeting criteria.
-- If there are matching campaigns then the bidder finds the highest paying campaign and submits a bid for that campaign.
+- If there are matching campaigns then the bidder finds the highest paying campaign and submits a bid for that campaign to the ad exchange.
 - Otherwise the bidder submits an empty response with no bid.
-- When the exchange receives our bid it runs an auction and if we win then we get to show our ad in the mobile app traffic.

 This whole process repeats for every new request in real-time and usually takes less than 150ms!